ynf-mc/gravestone/README.md

 Player's items will be saved in the gravestone.Items with "Curse of Vanishing" will disappear after the player dies.

-The xp of player will be divided by 2 and placed in the tombstone.
+The xp of player will be placed in the tombstone.

 After the gravestone is broke, the items and xp in the gravestone will drop to the world.